pkienzle/periodictable/doc/sphinx/guide/data_sources.rst

     Ashcroft and Mermin

 Oxidation states
+    wikipedia: List of oxidation states of the elements

     Greenwood, Norman N.; Earnshaw, Alan (1997).
 Chemistry of the Elements (2nd ed.).
     Butterworth-Heinemann. pp. 27–28.
 ISBN 0-08-037941-9.

-    [Note: values from wikipedia: List of oxidation states of the elements]
+FASTA and biomolecule formulas
+    Perkins, Modern Physical Methods in Biochemistry Part B, 143-265 (1988)